-About Show Grief is a Sneaky Bitch creator and host Lisa Keefauver is on a mission to reimagine grief, one conversation at a time.
-Yes this is a podcast all about grief.
-She and her guests explore the expansiveness and pervasiveness of grief in our lives, because let’s face it, 100% of us experience grief, multiple times in our lives.
-Lisa witnessed it time and time again in her career as a social worker and in her personal life too with the most significant loss being her husband in 2011.
-More recently, she experienced ambiguous grief as she navigated breast cancer in 2024.
-And yet, individually, and collectively, we’re so grief-illiterate and that is causing us all harm.
-So, she's on a mission to reimagine grief, one conversation at a time.
-So glad you’re joining us.
-She brings her deep curiosity, love of conversation, and knowledge of how language and culture shapes our experiences of ourselves and our world (including our grief) to each unscripted conversation.
-From thought leaders, CEO's and social workers to authors, educators, researchers, filmmakers and stay-at-home moms, her guests open up about the complexity, confusion, and even confidence they have gained by navigating a grief journey of their own.
-About Host ORDER her book, Grief is a Sneaky Bitch: An Uncensored Guide to Navigating Loss WATCH her TEDx talk, Why Knowing More About Grief Can Make it Suck Less WATCH her Media Maker Profile to learn about her WHY Learn more about working with Lisa Keefauver by visiting www.lisakeefauver.com and follow on social media @lisakeefauvermsw If you like this series, please make sure to leave a rating and write a review TODAY on Apple Podcasts.
-If you've found the show helpful, consider becoming a GSB Podcast Supporter here Hosted on Acast.
+Grief is a Sneaky Bitch creator and host Lisa Keefauver is on a mission to reimagine grief one conversation at a time, helping us to center aliveness in a world full of loss.
+Yes, this is a podcast all about grief.
+Since 2019, Lisa and her guests have been exploring the expansiveness and pervasiveness of grief in our lives.
+Let's face it: 100% of us experience grief, multiple times in our lives.
+Lisa witnessed it time and time again in her career as a social worker and in her personal life—most significantly when she lost her husband in 2011.
+More recently, she experienced ambiguous grief while navigating breast cancer in 2024.
+And yet, individually and collectively, we're so grief-illiterate, and that's causing us all harm.
+So she's on a mission to reimagine grief so we can center aliveness in a world full of loss.
+She's so glad you're joining us.
+She brings her deep curiosity, love of conversation, and knowledge of how language and culture shape our experiences of ourselves and our world (including our grief) to each unscripted conversation.
+From thought leaders, CEOs, and social workers to authors, educators, researchers, filmmakers, and spiritual leaders, her guests open up about the complexity, confusion, and even confidence they've gained by navigating a grief journey of their own.
+About Host Lisa Keefauver is equal parts heart & humor (with a judicious use of cussing.
+She's a narrative-therapy trained social worker, widow, and cancer survivor turned grief activist, podcast host and author helping you center aliveness in a world full of loss ORDER her book, Grief is a Sneaky Bitch: An Uncensored Guide to Navigating Loss WATCH her TEDx talk, Why Knowing More About Grief Can Make it Suck Less WATCH her Endwell talk, Centering Aliveness in a World Full of Loss READ her essays on Substack, AFGO with Lisa Keefauver LEARN more about working with Lisa Keefauver by visiting www.lisakeefauver.com and follow on social media @lisakeefauvermsw If you like this series, please make sure to leave a rating and write a review TODAY on Apple Podcasts.
+If you like watching podcasts, please subscribe and view on YouTube at @lisakeefauvermsw.
+Hosted on Acast.
 See acast.com/privacy for more information.

 Hospice Nurse Penny as she’s known to millions on Tik Tok and Instagram joins host Lisa Keefauver for this episode of Grief is a Sneaky Bitch podcast.
 They explore Penny’s journey into hospice care, the myths surrounding hospice, and the importance of reframing our understanding of grief and death.
 Penny emphasizes that hospice care is about enhancing the quality of life for patients and dispelling misconceptions about the dying pr...